AriFordsham/GHCWiki/status/nov07.md

 Lots has happened on the GHC front over the last few months.
 We released GHC 6.8.1 on 3 November 2007.
-GHC now has so many users, and such a large feature "surface area" that simply getting to the point where we can make a release is becoming quite a challenge.
+GHC now has so many users, and such a large feature "surface area", that simply getting to the point where we can make a release is becoming quite a challenge.
 Indeed, a good deal of our effort in the last six months has been in the form of
 consolidation: fixing bugs and solidifying what we have.

+These graphs show "tickets" which include bugs, feature requests, and tasks.
+Of the "open tickets", about half are bugs.
+Notice the big spike in "closed tickets" just before the 6.8.1 release!

 [](/trac/ghc/attachment/wiki/Status/Nov07/rolling_average.png)

 [](/trac/ghc/attachment/wiki/Status/Nov07/totals.png)

-These graphs show "tickets" which include bugs, feature requests, and tasks.
-Of the "open tickets", about half are bugs.

 The major new features of 6.8.1 were described in the last issue